 Beth O’Connell, a longtime runner who has run only one race to date, says

 she joined the club “to make running social instead of solitary.”
 But running with the group, she says, “pushes me to keep running when I would have quit. …

 I have done things I didn’t think I could do” – including yesterday’s 9-mile SMLR.

 On a run like the SMLR, says Ms. Petersen, “We chat the whole way,” so it is a good way to get to know people.
 Club members are supportive of each other, she says, and though “we run at different paces, there is always someone at yours.”

-This year there are 19 races in the CARA Runner’s Choice series, including 5k and 10k races and half-marathons as well as the Chicago marathon.
-Winners earn points for their clubs.
+This year there are 19 races in the CARA Runner’s Choice series, including 5k and 10k races and half-marathons as well as the

 Running for the ERC will be 62-year-old Evanstonian Nancy Rollins, who was named “Top 2007 U.S. Female, 60-64 Age Group” by Masters Athlete magazine.
 Ms. Rollins won her age group in the Boston Marathon the last two years and will be trying to beat her time of 3:30 there on April 20.
 Beginning tonight, she will be coaching “Summervals,” the club’s Wednesday outdoor track interval training.